Manaus: Port

 Ships dock at the main port in Manaus directly downtown on the banks of the Negro River.
 The terraced city is home to a network of bridged channels that divide it into several compartments.
 Several mobile phone companies have manufacturing plants in the port area, and other major electronics manufacturers also have plants there.
 Major exports going through the port include Brazil nuts, chemicals, petroleum, electrical equipment, and forest products.

 Taxis

 Regular Manaus taxis are white and can be stopped anywhere.
 They are organized into separate cooperatives, each with their own contact phone numbers.
 All taxis are metered, which does not necessarily mean the meter will be used.

-The 'especial' taxi cars are typically black and of a higher quality than the white taxis, and will charge a fixed rate for all journeys or daily hire.
+The 'special' taxi cars are typically black and of a higher quality than the white taxis, and will charge a fixed rate for all journeys or daily hire.
 Most can only be booked locally; however, the reputable Brazil Airport Transfers has recently started providing airport transfer and general transportation services in Manaus.

 Bus

 The bus system in Manaus is quite extensive and there are buses and vans that go to most destinations, including the popular tourist destinations.
-There is a very simple bus website that permits planning of routes.
+There is a very simple bus website that permits the planning of routes.